donejs/donejs/docs/guide.md

 - [Testee](https://github.com/bitovi/testee) - JavaScript Test runner
 - [DocumentJS](http://documentjs.com) - Documentation

+## Adding Bootstrap

+DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
+In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and and see DoneJS [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) (hot module swapping) in action.

 ### Development mode

-DoneJS comes with its own development server which hosts your development files and automatically [renders](ssr-feature) the application on the server.
-Development mode will also start a [live-reload](feature/) server that automatically reloads files in the browser as they change.
+DoneJS comes with its own development server which hosts your development files and automatically [renders the application on the server](Features.html#section=section_ServerSideRendered).
+Development mode will also start the [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) server that automatically reloads files in the browser as they change.
 First, let's go into the `donejs-chat` application directory:

 ```
 cd donejs-chat
 ```

-Then we can start the development and live-reload server by running:
+Then we can development mode by running:

 ```
 donejs develop
 ```

-The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application with a default homepage.
-If we change `src/index.stache` or `src/app.js` all changes will show up right away in the browser.
+The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application showing a default homepage.
 This server needs to stay open at all times so we recommend opening a new terminal window for the other commands.

-## Importing other projects

-DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
-In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and also use the [bit-tabs](https://github.com/bitovi-components/bit-tabs) widget on the homepage.

-### Adding Bootstrap
+### Adding to the page

-Since Bootstrap is [available on NPM](https://www.npmjs.com/package/bootstrap) we can install and save it as a dependency of our application like this:
+Now we can install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this:

 ```
 npm install bootstrap --save
 ```

-Let's update `src/index.stache` with `<can-import from="bootstrap/less/bootstrap.less!" />` which tells DoneJS to import the main Bootstrap LESS file and also add some HTML that uses the Bootstrap styles:
+To see live-reload in action, let's update the main template to import the main Bootstrap LESS file and also add some HTML that uses those styles. `src/index.stache` then looks like this:

 ```html
 <html>